Wellable

 Online socials are not limited to video calls; try creating channels on work communication tools such as Teams or Slack where employees are encouraged to share more about their personal life and foster friendships among coworkers.

 For instance, teams can initiate a “Throwback Thursday” challenge where employees can share their old photos.
 Alternatively, they can post pictures of famous groups, such as Disney characters or famous bands, then ask group members to tag each character with a teammate.
-Team members can also share their delicious meals, whether they are of home-cooked or takeout.
+Team members can also share their delicious meals, whether they are home-cooked or takeout.

 Additional Tips To Engage Employees

-It isn’t easy to comprehend the art of employee engagement, since every workplace is unique.
+It isn’t easy to comprehend the art of employee engagement since every workplace is unique.
 Even while virtual events are effective at engaging team members, there are still additional strategies needed, such as:

 • Training and coaching employees: This is a great way to foster a culture of continuous learning that goes beyond simply assisting employees in developing the skills required to perform their jobs.
 It also conveys that companies value their personnel and believe in their abilities.